cgoerner/cgoerner.github.io/index.md

       url: "https://galah.it"
     - label: "LinkedIn"
       url: "https://www.linkedin.com/in/chris-goerner/"
-excerpt: "Senior DevOps Engineer with 20+ years experience in infrastructure, operations and development teams.
-Deep understanding of Linux and Windows server administration, virtualisation, infrastructure as code, DevOps, cloud and automation platforms.
-Specific experience with Linux, Ansible, CI/CD, Kubernetes and GitOps."
+excerpt: "Senior DevOps Engineer with 20+ years experience in infrastructure, operations and development teams."
 intro:
-  - excerpt: "Senior DevOps Engineer with 20+ years experience in infrastructure, operations and development teams.
-Deep understanding of Linux and Windows server administration, virtualisation, infrastructure as code, DevOps, cloud and automation platforms.
+  - excerpt: "Deep understanding of Linux and Windows server administration, virtualisation, infrastructure as code, DevOps, cloud and automation platforms.
 Specific experience with Linux, Ansible, CI/CD, Kubernetes and GitOps."

 ---